robbiemcilwaine/capstones_fullstack_project/README.md

 ## Project Overview

 RainforestRetail is a growing mail-order business facing challenges with its expanding delivery network.
-This project aims to digitise and optimise the route management system to handle increasing delivery hubs, customers, and orders more efficiently.

-## Problem Statement

-The project aims to generate efficient delivery routes to improve parcel delivery efficiency and streamline vehicle utilisation.
-It seeks to optimise van assignment based on parcel volume for specific regions and prioritise high volume postcodes.
-Additionally, the system will include functionality to seamlessly integrate new delivery vans.
+This project aims to digitise and optimise the route management system to better handle the increasing number of delivery hubs, customers, and orders.
+By generating efficient delivery routes, we aim to improve parcel delivery efficiency and streamline vehicle utilisation.
+The system will optimise van assignments based on parcel volume for specific regions and prioritise high volume postcodes.
+Additionally, it will seamlessly integrate new delivery vans into the network.

-## Current Situation

 Currently, the fleet of delivery vehicles is being poorly utilised, with each van covering a fixed route daily regardless of delivery volume.
-This practice results in underloading or overloading of vehicles.
-Consequently, delivery times cannot be guaranteed, especially during busy periods, which are likely to see delays.
+This results in vehicles being either underloaded or overloaded which leads to inefficiencies.
+As a result, the company is likely to see delays as delivery times cannot be guaranteed, particularly during busy periods.

 ## Potential Limitations